Eye Disease

 Related articles

-Pterygium and pingueculum are variants of the same condition in which the conjunctiva (a membrane that covers the white of the eye) is damaged and responds by continuing to grow.
-It occurs most commonly in people who spent a great deal of time outdoors.1,2 In the case of a pterygium, the conjunctiva grows centrally onto the cornea, whereas in a pingueculum the conjunctiva only grows locally on the visible white of the eye.
-The primary complaints about both pterygia and pinguecula are poor cosmetic appearance but they may also cause significant irritation and pterygia can cause reversible vision loss.1
+Pterygium and pingueculum are common conjunctival lesions, caused by sun exposure.
+In both conditions, the conjunctiva changes appearance, often becoming inflamed or vascularised.
+It occurs most commonly in people who spent a great deal of time outdoors.1,2 In the case of a pterygium, the conjunctiva grows from the outside corner of the eye (almost always from the side closer to the nose) onto the cornea in the middle.
+A pingueculum only grows locally on the visible white of the eye, rather than invading the cornea.
+The primary complaints about both pterygia and pinguecula are poor cosmetic appearance but they may also cause significant irritation and pterygia can cause reversible vision loss.1 Damage from sun exposure is the main mechanism of both of these conditions.

 What is a pterygium?